frconor-ebook/meditations/_posts/2025-04-08-the-good-thief.md

 On Calvary, the crowds probably looked at it as guilt by association--- but for Our Lord, these two men are men with eternal souls.
 One had become hardened and embittered, but the other had an amazing conversion.
 He accepted his own guilt.

 He said, "We have been condemned justly.
 The sentence we received corresponds to our crimes.
-But this man has done nothing wrong."
+But this man has done nothing wrong" (Luke 23:41).

-Then he made a great act of faith: "Jesus, remember me."
+Then he made a great act of faith: "Jesus, remember me\..."
+(Luke 23:42).
 Beautiful words for us to consider from time to time.

 The Good Thief can encourage us.
 No matter what we\'ve done, no matter how we may have messed things up, Jesus offers us hope---the possibility of a new beginning.
 The Good Thief could in some ways be called the Patron Saint of new beginnings.